 Byron Peart, co-founder, GOODEE

 “In the earliest stages, warehousing is in your garage.
 It’s in your bedroom,” says Byron.
 “That’s the natural way for a business to start.”
 He says it’s important for new business owners to be close to the full supply chain in the beginning.
-Handling the storage, fulfilment, and shipping in the early stages is great for quality control.
 Only after managing this aspect yourself can you understand what you’re looking for in a warehouse partner.
 One who, as Byron says, “will share your values with the same rigor and discipline as you would yourself.”

 Warehousing and storage solutions for furniture: